This manual is for Eclector version 0.12.0.

 Figure 2.2 illustrates how the customizable generic functions described in this section are called through the client interface and the implementation of the reader algorithm.

-should read and return an object without consuming any whitespace
+call. thunk should read and return an object without

 Note: This generic function may return more values in addition to the one described above.
 Clients may use this feature to communicate additional information between methods (see Parse result construction features).
 Client defined methods on this generic function should accept such additional values when calling thunk, a next method or